 - Learning Outcomes

-- Articulate a broad understanding of protein structure, enzyme catalysis and how these features can be measured and manipulated
+- Articulate a broad understanding of protein structure and enzyme catalysis

 - Synthesise relevant information about protein structure and function

 - Communicate biochemical concepts to a specialist audience

 - Work effectively both independently and as part of a team to execute experiments using contemporary biochemical techniques